A Wiccan of 25 years, Sage likes to put her background as a writer and teacher to use by helping people learn about this NeoPagan path.

-The Wiccan Wedding Ceremony of Handfasting
+The Wiccan Handfasting Wedding Ceremony

 Handfasting is a term that Wiccans have adopted to describe a Wiccan wedding ceremony.
 Originally, the term handfasting was used in medieval Scotland and referred to a betrothal.
-A marriage arrangement was usually worked out by the families in advance, and when all the details were ironed out and two people consented to marry, they shook on it.
+A marriage arrangement was usually worked out by the families in advance, and when all the details were ironed out, and two people consented to marry, they shook on it.

-Let’s learn about the myths and facts of handfasting, and what it entails.
+Let’s learn about the myths and facts of handfasting and what it entails.

 The Romanticized Myths of Handfastings

 A lot of dubious sources trace the handfasting back to the ancient Celts.
-This is just another romanticized Celtic myth that popped up in the late 18th century, when interest in the Celts became fashionable.
+This is just another romanticized Celtic myth that popped up in the late 18th century when interest in the Celts became fashionable.

 At the end of the trial, if there were no children, the couple could decide to part ways—no harm, no foul.
 The term that became popular for that is handparting, and the concept is similar to a modern-day annulment.
 Basically, if the couple decided not to stay together, the marriage never happened.
-On the other hand, if the couple started a family and were happy they could have a wedding and make the marriage permanent.
+On the other hand, if the couple started a family and were happy, they could have a wedding and make the marriage permanent.

 Lovely story—but total fiction (sorry to break it to those who believed it).